George Kliavkoff: Career

 Kliavkoff launched his professional career as a lawyer before pivoting to a long line of positions in sports and entertainment.
 After four years at RealNetworks, he joined Major League Baseball in 2003 as an executive vice president for business with MLB Advanced Media.
 In 2003, Kliavkoff increased the number of subscribers for both MLB.tv and MLB.com that offered "live radio broadcasts on the Internet of every game played, with home, away, and foreign-language feeds available", "3,000 of the greatest games played dating to the 1930s", and "offer[ed] out-of-market fans about 1,500 live video Webcasts of games".

-After three years in MLB, he became the chief digital officer for NBCUniversal where he lateraled into Hulu.
-He moved to Hearst Communications in 2009 where he would spend seven years.
-In 2016, he was named CEO of Jaunt XR, a virtual reality content studio.
+After three years at MLB, as NBCUniversal's first chief digital officer, Kliavkoff was named to lead the transitional management team when NBC Universal and News Corporation announced their online video joint venture in March 2007.
+He served as the venture's interim CEO during its formation until Jason Kilar was hired as the first permanent CEO later that year.
+Kliavkoff also served on Hulu's board of directors and is recognized as one of the individuals instrumental in founding what became Hulu.
+He moved to Hearst in 2009, where he served as co-president of Hearst Entertainment & Syndication (the company’s cable division that held stakes in ESPN, A&E, Lifetime and History) and president of Hearst Ventures, spending seven years at the company.
+In 2016, he was named CEO of Jaunt XR, a Disney-backed virtual reality content studio that was subsequently acquired by Verizon.

 In 2018, Kliavkoff settled in Las Vegas and was named president of entertainment and sports at MGM Resorts International.
-He served on a number of Las Vegas-based boards including T-Mobile Arena, Cirque du Soleil and BetMGM.
+In this role, Kliavkoff oversaw operations, finance, strategy, booking, marketing, and ticketing across more than 35 MGM venues.
+MGM Resorts was at that time the third-largest live events company in the world.
+His portfolio included hundreds of major concerts and five concurrent Cirque du Soleil productions.
+Kliavkoff also led BetMGM's strategic growth and served on its board.
+He also served on a number of other Las Vegas-based boards including T-Mobile Arena and Cirque du Soleil.

 During his tenure with MGM, Kliavkoff served on the WNBA's Board of Governors, representing the Las Vegas Aces.
 He oversaw MGM's sale of the Aces to Las Vegas Raiders owner Mark Davis in 2021.
+Kliavkoff also served on the boards of the College Football Playoff and the Pasadena Tournament of Roses.